Your Wildest Dreams

 "Your Wildest Dreams" is a 1986 single by the progressive rock band the Moody Blues, written by Justin Hayward.
-The song was first released as a single, and later released on the Moody Blues' 1986 album The Other Side of Life.
+The song was first released as a single and later included on the Moody Blues' 1986 album The Other Side of Life.

 Written by Hayward as a lookback toward his first love, the song features a synth-pop style that marked a stylistic departure from the band's standard lush pop sound.
 When released as a single, "Your Wildest Dreams" became the band's second biggest US hit, reaching number nine on the American charts.

 Background

 Moody Blues singer and guitarist Justin Hayward was inspired to write "Your Wildest Dreams" after reminiscing about his first love.
 Of the song's lyrics, he stated, "For me, wanting to know about the first girl you ever fell in love with, really fell in love with and broke her heart, you always want to know, I wonder what happened.
 I wonder where they are.
 Hop in to that time machine."
 According to Hayward, the song set off a "personal journey" to delve into his past, which he characterized as "fantastic, amazing, and disturbing."

 Hayward has since noted the universal nature of the song's lyrics.
 He explained, "I thought 'Wildest Dreams' would be a throwaway thing that people wouldn't really take much notice of lyrically.
 But I found out that it was a common experience and desire by a lot of people.
 So that was very revealing."